futres/fovt-data-pipeline/README.md

 ./run.sh data/futres_data_processed.csv data/output config
 ```

-An alternate way of running the reasoner, if you want to bypass docker and instead use python directly would be:
+An alternate way of running the reasoner and more stable for large runs of data is to run directly using python.

 ```
 # 1. clone biocodellc/ontology-data-pipeline into ../ontology-data-pipeline